calebashw/JessSullivanWebsite/README.md

 Overall this saved her $200/month, as she had previously been using a website maker and hoster that charged her $200/month, an unnecessary expense considering her needs.
 She now gets all she needs out of her website for free.

+**NOTE:**
+**PLEASE DO NOT** use the form feature if you're not interested in her servives out of a courtesy to her.
+I promise it works but using it will spam her email.

 The hosted version can be found here: [Jessica Sullivan Website](https://jessicasullivan.onrender.com/)